 Increased personalization is another way to upgrade your CX strategy.
 Customers want to feel heard, especially if they’ve taken the time to provide their experience feedback.
 Consider customizing your Thank You message at the end of your survey to express your appreciation.
 Direct them to a support line if they provided a poor rating or to your review site if they had a stellar experience.

 Expand personalization by setting up special properties to automatically call out their name or specify the product they purchased directly within an email survey question.
 Customers remember personalized experiences, and in turn, are more likely to keep coming back to your brand.

 Always close the loop for exceptional customer support

 One bad social review can reach a large audience of potential customers.
-So, whether your customer receives their survey via email, SMS, web, or link, taking action to follow up with all customers is essential for a successful CX strategy.
+So, whether your customer receives their survey via email, web, or link, taking action to follow up with all customers is essential for a successful CX strategy.

 Set up automatic alerts to notify team members on your customer support team when a customer provides an unsatisfactory response.
 Or, integrate your survey feedback within Zendesk, Slack, and more to provide cross-team visibility into real-time feedback data, making improving customer experience and closing the loop an instantaneous process.

 A happy team is more likely to go above and beyond to make your customers happy in the long run.
 Data shows that companies who put employee engagement at the forefront of their company objectives have a 17% improvement in productivity and 21% uptick in profitability across their workforce.